People who have had trauma

 For more information go to https://www.speakupandbesafe.com.au/

-The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disabilities is a group of people who
+The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disabilities was a group of people who

-- Listen to the stories of people with disability
+- Listened to the stories of people with disability

-- Tell the government how to make things better
+- Told the government how to make things better

 For more information go to https://disability.royalcommission.gov.au/